 On behalf of the European Structural Integrity Society (ESIS) TC15, the organizing committee of the Austrian University of Technology Vienna and the Norwegian University of Science and Technology, it is with great pleasure that we warmly welcome all participants to the Second European Conference on the Structural Integrity of Additively Manufactured Materials (ESIAM21).

 The first conference dedicated to this topic, ESIAM19, took place in Trondheim, Norway, and was a key event to bring major European and global players from research and industry together.
-The great impact ESIAM19 had to foster scientific and industrial collaboration in joint endeavours shall continue with ESIAM21.
+The great impact ESIAM19 had in fostering scientific and industrial collaboration shall continue with ESIAM21.
 It is the immediate followup-event and marks the foundation for an upcoming series of international conferences dealing with the topic under the auspices of ESIS TC15.
 We are very proud to host all of you at this scientific and social event intended to contribute to the future of AM for load bearing component fabrication as well as the strategy of its industrial exploitation.

-Peer-reviewed publications from conference contributions and discussions will be invited for Special Issues in ESIS affiliated journals (Frattura e Integrita’ strutturale, Theoretical and Applied Fracture Mechanics, Int.
-Journal of Fatigue) to increase the range and impact of the presented contributions.
+Peer-reviewed publications from conference contributions and discussions will be invited for Special Issues in ESIS affiliated journals (Frattura e Integrità strutturale, Theoretical and Applied Fracture Mechanics, International Journal of Fatigue) to increase the range and impact of the presented contributions.

 We thank all authors for their contributions in advance and we are grateful to ESIS and the members of the international scientific committee for their hard work that will make this conference a success.